driessenslucas/researchproject/Updated_Thesis.md

 \end{minipage}
 \end{figure}

-**Commentary**: The moving average of rewards illustrates that DDQN and DQN consistently improve their performance over time, while AC and PPO show more variability and slower improvement rates.
-Q-agent's moving average indicates steady but slower progress compared to DDQN and DQN.
+**Commentary**: The moving average of rewards provides a clear view of the long-term performance trends of each algorithm.
+DDQN and DQN show consistent and progressive improvement in reward accumulation, reflecting their effective learning and adaptation over time.
+This steady upward trend indicates robust performance enhancement.
+In contrast, AC and PPO display significant variability in their moving averages, suggesting inconsistent learning and slower performance improvements.
+The Q-agent, while showing a stable improvement trend, progresses at a slower pace compared to DDQN and DQN, highlighting a need for more efficient learning strategies.
+Overall, the moving averages affirm DDQN and DQN's effectiveness in continuously enhancing performance, while AC, PPO, and Q-agent demonstrate areas where more consistent and rapid improvements are needed.

 ### 12.2.
 Conclusion and Insights

-This comprehensive analysis demonstrates distinct performance characteristics and efficiencies of reinforcement learning algorithms in maze navigation.
-DDQN stands out for its balanced approach, achieving maze solutions efficiently with the fewest steps and displaying superior stability and error management.
-DQN, though slightly less efficient in navigation, showcases robust learning stability.
-Q-agent, despite its simple approach, competes closely with DDQN in terms of steps to solve the maze but struggles with early learning phases.
-AC and PPO display higher fluctuations in their performance metrics, necessitating further optimization for better consistency and efficiency.
+This comprehensive analysis reveals distinct performance characteristics and efficiencies of various reinforcement learning algorithms in maze navigation.
+DDQN stands out for its balanced approach, efficiently solving the maze with the fewest steps while demonstrating superior stability and effective error management.
+DQN, though slightly less efficient in navigation, showcases robust learning stability, making it a reliable choice.
+Q-agent, despite its simpler approach, competes closely with DDQN in terms of steps required to solve the maze but struggles during the initial learning phases.

+AC and PPO exhibit higher fluctuations in their performance metrics, indicating the need for further optimization to achieve better consistency and efficiency.
+These algorithms show potential but require more refinement to handle the complexities of maze navigation effectively.

-Ultimately, this analysis aids in selecting the most suitable reinforcement learning algorithm based on specific task requirements and environmental complexities, enhancing the understanding of their practical applications and optimizing learning outcomes
+Ultimately, this analysis aids in selecting the most suitable reinforcement learning algorithm based on specific task requirements and environmental complexities.
+It enhances our understanding of their practical applications and helps in optimizing learning outcomes for real-world scenarios.

 ## Chapter 13.
 Implementation of Real-World Control Algorithms